-Unfreezing Prior to Change
+Unfreezing Before Change

 Many change efforts fail because people are insufficiently prepared for change.
-When employees are not prepared, they are more likely to resist the change effort and less likely to effectively function under the new system.
-What can organizations do prior to change to prepare employees?
+When employees are not prepared, they are more likely to resist the change effort and less likely to function effectively under the new system.
+What can organizations do before change to prepare employees?
 There are a number of things that are important at this stage.